Installation

 Initial Configuration

-Setting Up the Jira's Instance API Credentials
+Setting Up the Jira Instance API Credentials

 You must provide the following values to connect to your Jira instance API: